Sarwar Sultana Shaghasi: Early life and marriage

-She was one of the many wives of king Habibullah Khan.
+She was one of the four-officially wedded wifes king Habibullah Khan.
 Like his predecessors, Habibullah Khan had four official wives and a large number of unofficial wives as well as slave concubines in the royal Harem Sara palace complex in Kabul.
-Her husband was known to have even more wives than was common, having at least 44 official or unofficial wives, among them Ulya Janab, but Sarwar Sultana Begum was one of his four main wives.
+Her husband was known to have even more wives than was common, having at least 44 official or unofficial wives, among them Ulya Janab, but H. M. the Aliya Hazrat Queen Sarwar Sultana Shaghasi was his official queen consort among the four main wives.
+This would make the Aliya Hazrat Queen Sarwar Sultana Shaghasi the first queen consort in the modern history of Afghanistan.
 In 1919, her son succeeded to the throne, giving her a prominent position as the king's mother.

 King's mother

 She had an influential position at court during the reign of her son.
 Her son enacted a radical modernisation of the country, which included a reform in the position of women.
 This affected the royal court as well, as he dissolved the royal harem and freed the enslaved bonds women of the Harem Sara palace complex.

 She was described by the Swedish memoir writer Aurora Nilsson, who lived in Afghanistan with her Afghan husband in 1926–27.
 Nilsson visited the royal court in Paghman and Darullaman, and includes descriptions in her book of queen consort Soraya Tarzi well as the mother of the king.
 With their encouragement, Nilsson talked to them about European customs.
 Nilsson befriended the king's mother, whom she describes as influential and dominant, demonstrated dance and gymnastics for her and acted as her photographer.
 Nilsson described the king's mother as supportive of his modernisation reforms, and eager to assist her daughter-in-law in her role as a role model for a new modern Afghan woman.
 Her daughters also notably adopted Western fashion.
 She was noted to be tall and strict.